History of the Classic Sports Car Club last updated 01/02/22

 2019 has also been the year where the Special Saloons & Modsports Series visited Mondello Park in Ireland, the first time these cars have raced at the circuit in the modern era.
 And following on from Magny-Cours in 2018, CSCC members had separate grids for modern and classic cars at another historic French former Grand Prix venue, Dijon-Prenois.

 From its humble beginnings the Classic Sports Car Club has grown since to become one of the top motor sports clubs in the country.
 There are still many members that competed in the first Swinging Sixties race who are still competing now; such is the popularity and comradeship of belonging to the CSCC.
-The club now organise racing for ten of their own series, as well as organising races for invited club championships and series.
+The club now organise racing for eleven of their own series, as well as organising races for invited club championships and series.